25f2005869-glitch/statistics-2-extra-activities/README.md

-# statistics-2-extra-activities
+# Advanced Statistics Projects
-Extra activities, case studies, and applied projects for Statistics 2 course.
+Extra activities, case studies, and applied projects for Statistics  course.

 This repository contains extra activities, applied case studies, and mini projects completed as part of the Statistics 2 course.